MfellnerDev/music-playlist/README.md

 # music-playlist
- An application that let's you store your playlist (Name, Creator and length!).
+ An application that lets you store your playlist (name, creator, and length).

- (Dokumentation folgt - Documentation coming soon)
+## Note:

- # !
-Attention: This project is not meant to be used by others, it is just a documentation of my learning path!
-Please do not use this, like serious.
-Don't.
+This is an very old repository for one of my software engineering tasks that I worked on with very intermediate skill.
+Thus, nothing has changed, and it will not be updated.